 Another way to get a cheap property, is to simply buy a smaller home than your ideal home that you’ve always dreamed of.
 It sounds pretty obvious, but generally, although not always, smaller homes cost less money than larger homes.

 In your area, there will be an approximate rate per square foot.
-This means that for every square foot of property you will pay £X. In London, that rate varies from as low as £300 per square foot (psf) to £3000 psf.
+In London, that rate varies from as low as £300 per square foot (psf) to £3000 psf.
 This is the difference between living in Mayfair or Knightsbridge and Leyton or Plumstead.

-That means if you buy 1000 square foot (which equates to a small 3 bed house or a generous 3 bed flat) in an area of £300 psf then you pay £300,000.
+Naturally, this means that if you go for a smaller property, even in an expensive area, you will be paying less for your home.
+If you buy a 1000 sq ft home (which equates to a small 3 bed house or a generous 3 bed flat) in an area of £300 psf then you pay £300,000.
 If the area is £3,000 psf then you will be looking at an eye-watering £3m for the same sized home!

-You have a couple of choices.
-You could buy a new build microflat.
-These are new build flats designed by companies like Pocket Living.
-The best examples have been so well designed that they use every square inch of space and can be just as functional as a larger home that is wasteful of space.
+You have a couple of options.
+Companies like Pocket Living have built some micro flats, designed to use every square inch of space and to be just as functional as a larger home that is wasteful of space.
 Many of these types of new developments also incorporate communal indoor as well as outdoor space, increasing the sense of community.

 We haven’t yet seen it in the UK on a large scale, but in the US there is a huge movement for what they call ‘tiny houses’.